Blumira/SYSVOL_enum_honeyxml/README.md

     windows_event_id=5145
     file_path like 'groups.xml'

- The subject_account_name will always be the computer account, which ends in a $, and the process will always be the Distributed File System Replication program that replicates data across servers.
+ The subject_account_name will always be the account that was compromised by the attacker, which means they either have the password or the password hash.